-How to scan a QR code in 2021
+How to scan a QR code

 Know your smartphones for better engagement in 2021